 export TF_VAR_password=<password_value>

-Next, we will define the aws_db_instance resource in Terraform configuration that uses these secrets.
+resource in the Terraform configuration that uses these secrets.

 provider "aws" {